Hiiirad/personal-notes/Tech Guide/Docker/README.md

 docker run -e VARIABLE=value NAME/ID
 ```
 - To deploy multiple containers with different Environment Variable, you should run docker command multiple times and set different Environment Variables each time.
-- If you want to fine the environment variable set on a running container, you should simply use `docker inspect NAME/ID` and look for `ENV` under `Config` section.
+- If you want to find the list of environment variables set on a running container, you should use `docker inspect NAME/ID` and look for `ENV` under `Config` section.

 ## Part 06 (Docker Image)